MatteoGabriele/vue-analytics/docs/callbacks.md

 ## Callbacks

 Google Analytics have a `hitCallback` function that will be called after a request has been sent successfully.
-This is useful to turn the requests into promises or at least to know when the requests are done.
+A function can be passed into `hitCallback`.
+This is useful when you want to to know when the requests are done.

 ```js
     sendEvent () {